the-coded/codex-ai/README.md

 ## Use Cases

-Codex can be used across various scenarios:
+Codex can be used across various documentation scenarios:
-- **Pipeline Automation**: Automate build, test, and deployment pipelines using Codex's intelligent workflow integrations.
+- **Documentation Pipeline Automation**: Automate documentation generation, review, and deployment pipelines using Codex's intelligent workflow integrations.
-- **Centralized Code Management**: Store and manage frequently used code snippets, configurations, and scripts in one place.
+- **Centralized Documentation Management**: Generate, store, and manage documentation in one place.
-- **AI-Driven Execution**: Leverage Codex’s ability to run AI-enhanced functions as part of your automation pipelines.
+- **AI-Driven Documentation**: Leverage Codex's ability to run AI-enhanced functions as part of your documentation automation pipelines.

 ## Contributing